Economy of Lebanon: Corruption and political instability

 After a devastating explosion in Beirut on 4 August 2020 that killed at least 200 people, the government, headed by Prime Minister Hassan Diab, announced that his government was stepping down.
 In his speech, Mr. Diab said that corruption cases were widespread in the country's political and administrative landscape; other calamities hiding in many minds and warehouses, and which pose a great threat, are protected by the class that controls the fate of the country.

 According to reports, the financial troubles and political inaction had caused growing anger and frustration among people who began protesting in October last year.
 Protesters demanded an end to corruption and the resignation of political leaders including the then Prime Minister Saad al-Hariri.
 This year, the newly formed government under Diab faced the same accusations of corruption.
 In November 2019, The central bank of Lebanon was accused of running a Ponzi scheme as it relied on fresh borrowing to service its debt.
 The bank denied the allegations stating that its action was in par with the 1963 Code of Money and Credit.
 Amidst the failing banking system, banks resorted to putting informal curbs on dollar withdrawals and international transfers, stirring mass protests and police violence.
 The pandemic brought the protests to a halt for some time but the port explosion in Beirut once again brought people to the streets, who, as reports state, have lost faith in the political elite.
 Some estimates state that half of Lebanon's population is living near or below the poverty line and thousands of people have lost their jobs.
 There have been incessant power cuts and some residents have been calling the blackouts worse than those witnessed in the 1975–1990 civil war.

+FATF analysis of Lebanon

+In October 2024, the Financial Action Task Force (FATF) placed Lebanon on its "grey list," designating it as a jurisdiction under increased monitoring due to strategic deficiencies in countering money laundering and terrorist financing.

+Background

+Lebanon has faced a severe economic crisis since 2019, characterized by a collapsing financial system, sovereign default, and escalating public debt.
+The situation was exacerbated by the COVID-19 pandemic and the 2020 Beirut port explosion, leading to widespread poverty and infrastructure damage.
+In March 2025, the World Bank estimated that Lebanon's recovery and reconstruction needs amount to approximately $11 billion.

+FATF Grey Listing

+The FATF's decision to grey-list Lebanon was influenced by several factors: